"Building the Community We Wish to Be" - Trinity's Campaign for Community

 - Comply with institutional expectations of academic standing, consider their interests, talents, and limitations, while exploring various academic disciplines and opportunities outside of the classroom and monitor their progress toward completion of their academic plans to inform their decision-making process.

-- Act on a sense of personal and academic integrity, in consideration of both their well-being and their responsibility to the residential, larger Trinity, and Hartford communities.
+- Act on a sense of personal and academic integrity, in consideration of both their well-being and their responsibility to the Trinity and Hartford communities.

-- Exhibit self-awareness, by holding themselves accountable to an ethic of care and empathy, and by actively participating in the development of a healthy and robust community.
+- Exhibit self-awareness, by holding themselves accountable to an ethic of care and empathy, and by actively participating in the development of a healthy community.

 - Demonstrate their competence by developing an interest in, actively learning about, and understanding diverse perspectives.

 - Embrace an understanding of the importance of sharing in and celebrating the many experiences and identities of individuals and groups from distinct cultural identities.